smcgdub/Discover-Ireland-MS2-Project/testing.md

 ### **3. JavaScript Specific Testing** ###

-* This section is the most detailed and contains all the information for the testing of each Javascript file.
+* This section is the most detailed and contains all the information from all of the testing of each Javascript file.

 >